Brinnel/Jetson/README.md

 **Xorg** → Like a projector operator
 Makes sure the movie (your screen) is displayed properly.
 Example: If you move a window, Xorg ensures it appears in the right place.

+### TLS Memory:

+Mechanism in computer systems that allows each thread in a multi-threaded program to have its own private storage for variables.
+This is useful for storing data that is specific to a thread and should not be shared with other threads.

+Static TLS refers to a fixed amount of memory allocated at compile time for thread-local variables.

+Each thread in a program has its own copy of these variables, and the memory for them is allocated in a special area called the TLS block.

+The size of the static TLS block is limited, and if a program tries to allocate more thread-local variables than the block can hold, you’ll encounter errors like: "cannot allocate memory in static TLS block"

+1. Run Without sudo

+If you’re running the program with sudo, try running it without elevated privileges.
+This often resolves the issue because the environment variables and library paths are correctly set for your user.
+2. Increase Static TLS Memory

+You can increase the static TLS memory allocation by setting the LD_PRELOAD environment variable to preload the problematic library (e.g., libgomp.so.1).

 ### System Crashed
 Recover from system crash